el-protoman/jammming/README.md

 Save playlist to spotify

 ## Future work
-+Cleanup the frontend and make more user friendly +Display top tracks and recommended tracks as tracklist and track components with add to playlist feature +add feature to add recommended tracks based on selected playlist tracks
++add exception handling for get recommendations when empty tracklist +Cleanup the frontend and make more user friendly +Display top tracks and recommended tracks as tracklist and track components with add to playlist feature +add feature to add recommended tracks based on selected playlist tracks